smxi/acxi/README.txt

 mp3: 3
 opus: 160
 acxi also copies most common file types from source to destination directories.

+Output type can be set with -o/--output, input type with -i/--input, and quality level with -q/--quality options.
 The file types to copy over can be changed with -c/--copy or configuration file values.

 Once you set your input/output directory paths (using either -s / -d options, or creating a configuration file), you can use the --test